github/gh-gei/CONTRIBUTING.md

-We encourage anybody to contribute to this project.
-Whether that is submitting bug reports or feature requests, providing feedback in Discussions, or actually writing and contributing code.
+## Contributing
+Hi there!
+We're thrilled that you'd like to contribute to this project.
+Your help is essential for keeping it great.

+Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE.md).

+Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
+By participating in this project you agree to abide by its terms.

 Here's some helpful notes on how to contribute to this project, including details on how to get started working the codebase.